Practice Overview

 Non-Accidental Injury: Emily was instructed to lead Elizabeth Stevens, her former pupil, in a complex case involving findings of inflicted injuries (rib fractures), which required cross-examination of several medical experts on the issue of furosemide weakening of bones and genetics.
 The father was represented by a preeminent silk.
 Three children had suffered injuries, one with a constellation of health difficulties.
 Skill was required in cross- examining the parents who had cognitive difficulties, were non-English speakers and were illiterate.
 Emily successfully sought findings that Mother had caused injuries.

 In 2020-2021, Emily was instructed to lead John Schmitt representing a father accused of inflicting injuries on his daughter, and raping her mother.
 The child had sustained 98 injuries between the ages of 2-4.
-At the fact finding, before Her Honour Judge Madeleine Reardon, expert evidence included a paediatric haematologist, paediatrician, forensic analyst and doctors from 5 child protection medicals.
-Two leading silks represented two other parties, Nkumbe Ekaney QC leading Steven Ashworth and Sam Momtaz QC leading Sandra Fisher.
+At the fact finding, before Her Honour Judge Reardon, expert evidence included a paediatric haematologist, paediatrician, forensic analyst and doctors from 5 child protection medicals.
+Two leading silks represented two other parties, Nkumbe Ekaney KC and Sam Momtaz KC of chambers were also involved in the case.

 In particular, Emily has prosecuted: